one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/Storage&Backup/ManageAzureStorage.md

     > **Note**: This is expected, since you are connecting from your client IP address.

-1. Close the InPrivate mode browser window, return to the browser window showing the **licenses/LICENSE** blade of the Azure Storage container, and open Azure Cloud Shell pane.
+1. Close the InPrivate mode browser window, return to the browser window showing the **localfiles** blade of the Azure Storage container, and open Azure Cloud Shell pane.

 1. In the Azure portal, open the **Azure Cloud Shell** by clicking on the icon in the top right of the Azure Portal.

 1. If prompted to select either **Bash** or **PowerShell**, select **PowerShell**.

-1. From the Cloud Shell pane, run the following to attempt downloading of the LICENSE blob from the **az104-07-container** container of the storage account (replace the `[blob SAS URL]` placeholder with the blob SAS URL you generated in the previous task):
+1. From the Cloud Shell pane, run the following to attempt downloading of the LICENSE blob from the **storage-lab-container** container of the storage account (replace the `[blob SAS URL]` placeholder with the blob SAS URL you generated in the previous task):

    ```pwsh
    Invoke-WebRequest -URI '[blob SAS URL]'